 Alison joined National Service Dogs’ Board of Directors in 2010 bringing with her a wealth of experience in corporate governance, communications and the non-profit sector.
-Alison is the Director of Communications & Stakeholder Relations for First Calgary Financial where her professional portfolio includes internal and external communications, public and media relations.
+Alison is the Director of Brand and Stakeholder Engagement for Connect First Credit Union where her professional portfolio includes brand, marketing, communications and media relations.

 Alison is passionate about animal welfare and helping individuals with special needs realize their full potential.
-She currently serves on the boards of National Service Dogs (Vice Chair), Cochrane & Area Humane Society (Vice Chair) and the Southern Alberta Rottweiler Rescue (Vice Chair), she is also the Head Screener for the Pet Access League Society in Calgary.
+She currently serves on the boards of National Service Dogs and the Southern Alberta Rottweiler Rescue (Vice Chair), she is also the Head Evaluator for the Pet Access League Society in Calgary.

 Warren Barlow, Director

 Originally from London, Ontario, Warren lives in wonderful Cambridge, with his wife and two young children.
 Warren works for the Region of Waterloo’s Grand River Transit as a Transit Scheduler, where he pursues his passion of active transportation alternatives.
 He is also currently on the City of Cambridge’s Cycling Focus Group.

 In addition to his board responsibilities, Warren and his family have been puppy raisers for NSD as well as weekend sitters.
 Warren and his young son can often be seen looking skyward to watch airplanes flying overhead.

 Lisa Callaghan is the Vice President, Strategy, Marketing & Communications for Manulife Group Benefits and Group Retirement Markets.
 Lisa leads the teams responsible for developing institutional strategy, digital solutions, sales proposals, marketing and communications for Manulife’s Canadian group businesses.